rebekah-zhou/SENG-LIVE-011022-phase-2/03_state_and_events/README.md

 3. Give callback to event listener (remove, add, etc.):
    `beef.addEventListener("click", () => {console.log("BEEF!")})`

-In React, we don't have to do step 1, we can skip directly to step 2 by adding event handlers directly to our JSX.
+In React, we don't have to do step 1 of finding a piece of DOM, we can skip directly to step 2 by adding event handlers directly to our JSX.
 We still must supply the event handler with a callback.

-For example, if we're trying to implement a click handler on a button, we could do so in a Class Component by passing a callback function to the onClick attribute of an element:
+For example, if we're trying to implement a click handler on a button, we could do so by passing a callback function to the onClick attribute of an element:

 ```js